Tsarikovich/api-converter-interview-task/README.md

 ### Add api-key
 Firstly, you need to create a database in mongodb called **"api-converter"** and collection called **"api-keys"**.
 Then provide the collection with the document containing value of your api-key.
 <br><br>
-The structure of the collection should be like that:
+The structure of this collection should be like that:

     [{
+      "value": "yourapikey1"
+     },
+    {
-      "value": "A1234568"
+      "value": "yourapikey2"
     }]

 ### Make a request